mgrady3/pLEASE-legacy/README.md

 Save this file as pLease.command
 Give the file executbale previleges using chmod +x
-Now this file should be an executable script which will run the puthon code and can be placed anywhere in your computer's directory structure.
+Now this file should be an executable script which will run the python code and can be placed anywhere in your computer's directory structure.
+The file can be renamed anything and generally the extension can be omitted.
+So for example you could place the file on your Desktop and rename it to 'pLEASE-Start' Then this file can be double clicked to launch the code at any time.